 a bleeding disorder or abnormally formed blood vessels could be a possibility.

-other drugs that are snorted through the nose) can also cause nosebleeds.
-If you suspect
+are snorted through the nose) can also cause nosebleeds.
+If you suspect a friend is

 Can I Prevent Nosebleeds?

 When you blow your nose (especially when you have a cold), do so gently into a